Mupen64-Rewrite/M64RPFW/doc/socket_api.md

 # Socket API

 This specification defines an API that may be used to control M64RPFW from another application, like STROOP.
+It isn't actually implemented yet, but we'll get there at some point.

 ## Protocol details